vegaprotocol/documentation/docs/concepts/trading-framework.md

   * trigger 1: `[95,105]`,
   * trigger 2: `[90,110]`.
 * Any trades with prices greater than or equal to `95` and less than or equal to `105` will be generated as per the default trading mode of the market.

-* Now:
+Now:
-  * If an incoming order would get matched so that the price of any of the resulting trades is less than `90` or more than `110`, then that order won't get processed in the default trading mode, the market will go into a price monitoring auction, the order will get processed in the auction mode (if order type is valid for an auction), and after 6 minutes the relevant (if any) trades will be generated as per the order book state at that time.
+  * If an incoming order would get matched so that the price of any of the resulting trades is less than `90` or more than `110`, then that order won't be processed in the default trading mode, the market will go into a price monitoring auction, the order will get processed in the auction mode (if order type is valid for an auction), and after 6 minutes the relevant (if any) trades will be generated as per the order book state at that time.
 The market will return to its default trading mode and price monitoring bounds will be reset, with price ranges depending on the last mark price available.
   * If an incoming order would get matched so that the price in any of the resulting trades is in the `[90,95]` or `[105,110]` range, the market goes into a price monitoring auction with the initial duration of 1 minute.
     * If after 1 minute has passed there are no trades resulting from the auction or the indicative price of the auction, then if in the `[95,105]` the trades are generated and the price monitoring auction concludes.
     * If after 1 minute has passed the indicative price of the auction is outside the `[95,105]`, the auction gets extended by 5 minutes, as concluding the auction at the 1 minute mark would breach the valid ranges implied by the second trigger.
-After the 5 minutes, trades (if any) get generated irrespective of their price (there are no more active triggers) and the price monitoring auction concludes.
+After the 5 minutes, trades (if any) are generated irrespective of their price, as there are no more active triggers, and the price monitoring auction concludes.

-As mentioned above, price monitoring is meant to stop large market movements that are not 'real' from occurring, rather than just detect them after the fact.
-To achieve that the module works preemptively: a transaction that would've caused the price monitoring bounds to be breached doesn't get processed in the default trading mode, the market first switches to price monitoring auction mode and then that transaction (and any subsequent ones until the auction time elapses) get processed.
-Clearly, the market can still make a large move within the auction as long as crossing orders from both buy and sell side get submitted.
-The purpose of price monitoring is only to extract more information out of the market in the event of a large move and not to stop the market from making that move altogether.
+Price monitoring is meant to stop large market movements that are not 'real' from occurring, rather than just detect them after the fact.
+To achieve that, the module works preemptively: a transaction that would've caused the price monitoring bounds to be breached doesn't get processed in the default trading mode.
+The market first switches to price monitoring auction mode, and then that transaction (and any subsequent ones until the auction time elapses) get processed.

+The market can still make a large move within the auction, as long as crossing orders from both buy and sell side get submitted.

+The purpose of price monitoring is to extract more information out of the market in the event of a large move, not to stop the market from making that move altogether.

-### Liquidity monitoring [WIP]
+### Liquidity monitoring

-#### Not enough liquidity on a market
+Besides the obvious appeal to traders, a liquid market also offers some risk management, particularly in a system that does not have a central counter-party.

+When a trader is distressed, their position can only be liquidated if there is enough volume on the order book to offload it.

+In order to ensure there is enough liquidity to keep a market active and protect against insolvent parties, the network must be able to detect when the market's liquidity is too low.

+When a market's liquidity drops below the safe level, the market enters into a liquidity monitoring auction, and terminates the auction when the market liquidity level is back at a sufficiently high level.
+The liquidity mechanics of the Vega protocol mean there is an incentive (through fee-setting) to provide the necessary liquidity.

+There are two scenarios that can trigger liquidity monitoring mechanisms:

 **If a market has too little liquidity**: Vega continuously calculates whether each market has a sufficient amount committed.
-When markets are deemed insufficiently liquid, they are placed into a liquidity monitoring auction.
+When markets are deemed insufficiently liquid, they are placed into auction.

-**If a liquidity provider can't cover their commitment**: If the liquidity provider's margin account doesn't have enough funds to support their orders: the protocol will search for funds in the general account for the appropriate asset.
-If even the general account doesn't have sufficient amount to provide margin to support the orders, then the protocol will transfer the remaining funds from the bond account, and a penalty will be applied and transferred from the bond account to the market's insurance pool.
+**If a liquidity provider can't cover their commitment**: If the liquidity provider's margin account doesn't have enough funds to support their orders, the protocol will search for funds in the general account for the relevant asset.
+If the general account doesn't have sufficient amount to provide margin to support the orders, then the protocol will transfer the remaining funds from the liquidity provider's bond account, and a penalty will be applied and funds transferred from the bond account to the market's insurance pool.

-The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account for the appropriate asset and attempt to top up bond account to the amount specified in liquidity commitment.
+The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in liquidity commitment.

-Should the funds in the bond account eventually drop to 0 as a result of a collateral search, the liquidity provider will be marked for closeout and the liquidity provision will get removed from the market.
-If there's an imbalance between total and target stake (see below) as a result, the market will go into liquidity auction as a consequence.
+Should the funds in the bond account drop to 0 as a result of a collateral search, the liquidity provider will be marked for closeout and the liquidity provision will be removed from the market.
+If there's an imbalance between total and target stake (see below) as a result, the market will go into liquidity auction.

 The liquidity obligation is calculated from the liquidity commitment amount using the stake_to_ccy_siskas network parameter as: